AaronV77/Bourne_Again_and_Again_Shell/README.md

 There are no tests as or right now.

-### Authors

-Aaron A. Valoroso
+### Author: Aaron A. Valoroso

 ## Inspiring Quotes

  The programmers of tomorrow are the wizards of the future.
 You're going to look like you have magic  powers compared to everybody else.

  - Gabe Newell

   When 99% of people doubt your idea, you're either gravely wrong or about to make history.

    - Scott Belsky

   Most good programmers do programming not because they expect to get paid or get adulation by the publicc, but because it is fun to       program.

    - Linux Torvalds